michaelhudson2205/project1/content/blog/2020-10-02-this-time-in-content-blog.md

 showpagemeta: yes
 ---

 Another attempt.
 This time in content > blog.
+I quit the night job today.